Jason Reese Mar 21, 2020

 Out of the hundreds of thousands of car accidents each year, there are many in which fault is relatively easy to discover and assign.
-Drivers who are under the influence of drugs or alcohol, those who are driving recklessly, and those who fail to obey traffic laws are usually at least partially at-fault; however, what does it mean when a car accident is caused by a driver impaired by a medical condition?
-The cases are rarely simple in any way.
+Drivers who are under the influence of drugs or alcohol, those who are driving recklessly, and those who fail to obey traffic laws are usually at least partially at fault.
+However, what does it mean when a car accident is caused by a driver impaired by a medical condition, and can victims still get compensation from the impaired driver?
+These cases are rarely simple.

-Several factors may play a role in determining a driver’s fault is he or she caused an accident as a result of a pre-existing medical condition.
+Several factors may play a role in determining whether a driver is at fault if he or she caused an accident as a result of a pre-existing medical condition.
 In determining fault, a judge is likely to look at whether or not the driver knew about the pre-existing health condition and if so, whether he or she was intentionally negligent in failing to properly monitor or care for themselves in order to protect others.
-Other key pieces of information might include how much the condition contributed to the crash, the severity of the condition, injuries, and property damage.
+Other key pieces of information might include how much the condition contributed to the crash, the severity of the medical condition and resulting injuries and property damage.

 Have you or a loved one been injured in a car crash caused by a driver impaired by a medical condition or by the use of drugs or alcohol?
 If so, the vehicular accident attorneys at Wagner Reese can help you recover from your injuries and get back on the road to both physical and financial recovery.
-Call us today for a FREE consultation at (888) 204-8440.
+Contact us today for a free consultation.

 This blog was originally published in March 2016.
 It was updated in March 2021.